AliRezaei-Code/LLM-Logbook/README.md

 - Navigate to the github pages URL - https://teknium1.github.io/LLM-Logbook
 - Dive in and witness the diverse responses.

+## Next.js UI (experimental) ⚡️

+- A dedicated Next.js app now lives in `frontend/` to explore the datasets without Gradio.
+- Install dependencies and start the dev server:
+  - `cd frontend && npm install`
+  - `npm run dev`
+- The UI reads JSON directly from `Raw_Data/`, so keep those files in place when running locally.

 ## Contributing 🤝

 Open-source projects thrive on collaboration.
 Your contributions can shape the future of **LLM-Logbook**.
 Here's how you can contribute: